isomerpages/ogp-sgid/index.md

       image: /images/form.png
       subtitle: PUBLIC OFFICERS
   - infopic:
-      title: Authenticate citizens on your services
+      title: Authenticate users on your services
       subtitle: "businesses "
-      description: Verify the identity of users logging into your services with sgID
+      description: Verify the identity of users logging into your services.
+Users can simply log in using Singpass App.
       button: Button Text
       alt: Image alt text
   - infobar: